 We accommodate reciprocal club members.
 Guest boats may be directed to a guest slip, an empty member slip, or a mooring.
 Please contact the Facilities Assistant or Officer of the Day before taking a slip, dock, or mooring.
 As always, guest boat space is available on a first come first served basis.
 SBYC does not accept reservations.
 FIND OUT MORE will show you a Waterfront Layout that will assist you in finding were our staff or the Officer of The Day may have you slip your yacht.

-On behalf of the Commodore, Flag Officers, Directors and members of the Sodus Bay Yacht Club, it is our pleasure to offer the first night’s dock or slip at no charge to members of reciprocating clubs or members of Yachting Club of America (YCOA).
-Subsequent nights during the following 30-day period are $30 per night.
+On behalf of the Commodore, Flag Officers, Directors and members of the Sodus Bay Yacht Club, it is our pleasure to offer dockage for the first night at $30.00 and the second night free to members of reciprocating clubs or members of Yachting Club of America (YCOA)..
+There will be a charge of $30.00 for additional overnight stays, as well as any additional stay within 30 days of receiving the second -night, free.
 An electrical power surcharge of $10 per day will be charged for connecting a 50 amp or multiple 20 or 30 amp power cords from your boat.
 A stay on one of our moorings is free any night.

 Clubs wishing to participate in reciprocity please contact: